ipfs/devgrants/targeted-grants/protocol-handler-api-for-browser-extensions.md

 in the development of innovative projects and solutions, including the web platform.

-They are experienced contributors to major browser engines familiar with both codebases and standarization processes.
+They are experienced contributors to major browser engines familiar with both codebases and standardization processes.
 One of most prominent success stories is [CSS Grid](https://www.igalia.com/2017/04/04/Shipping-CSS-Grid-Layout-in-major-browsers.html), which they championed and implemented in Blink and WebKit.

-On the IPFS side grant will be supported by @lidel and @autonome.
+On the IPFS side, grant will be supported by @lidel and @autonome.

 ## Detailed Requirements & Constraints